eXascaleInfolab/TSM-Bench/README.md

 	sh setup_all.sh
 	```
 ___
-##  Data Loading [Table 3: Loading Performance]
+##  Data Loading

-- Evaluate data loading to all systems (all systems have to be running), the results will be printed after the loading is done for each system
+- Evaluate data loading to all systems (all systems have to be running), the results will be printed after the loading is done for each system **[Table 3: Loading Performance]**

 	```bash
 	cd systems